Felix Mary Ghebreamlak: Biography

 Ghebreamlak was born on 23 June 1895 in the village of Guifa in Eritrea, then an Italian colony, to parents who were Ethiopian-rite Catholics and who raised him in that faith.
 At the age of 12, he entered the Minor Seminary at Cheren (now Keren).
 He was ordained to the priesthood as part of the secular clergy on 22 September 1918.

 Ghebreamlak then worked to bring the Monophysite and Orthodox Christians back into union with the Roman Catholic Church.
 Since Ethiopians respect monastic life, he sought to continue his work in Ethiopia as a monk.
 When, in 1925, he was sent to the Ethiopian College in Rome to serve there as confessor for the seminarians, he took the opportunity to learn more about Benedictine life.
 He studied monastic theology and sought advice from the Abbot of St. Paul outside the Walls, Ildefonso Schuster.

 Casamari Abbey, a Cistercian monastery, accepted his project of establishing a monastery in his homeland, and Ghebreamlak entered there as a candidate on 7 December 1930.
 As he entered the monastic enclosure he is said to have kissed the threshold and exclaimed: "These are the gates of paradise."
 He was joined in 1931 by a group of twelve fellow Ethiopian candidates.

-Ghebreamlak was diagnosed as suffering from incurable tuberculosis in 1933.
+Ghebreamlak was diagnosed with incurable tuberculosis in 1933.
 With death imminent, he was permitted to make his solemn monastic profession on 4 April 1934, eight months ahead of time.
 While hospitalized in Sora, he died on 8 June 1934, the Feast of the Sacred Heart that year, and was buried in the monastic cemetery at Casamari Abbey.
 His last words are said to have been: "Jesus, I love you and want to love you always".